-Cross-contamination is how bacteria can spread.
+Preventing cross-contamination is an important way to reduce the spread and growth of bacteria.
 It occurs when juices from raw meats or germs from unclean objects touch cooked or ready-to-eat foods.
 By following a few simple steps as you shop, store, cook, and transport foods, you can greatly reduce your risk of food poisoning.

 Step 1: Shop Safe